AndyObtiva/glimmer-dsl-libui/README.md

 #### Method-Based Custom Keyword

 [Custom keywords](#custom-keywords) can be defined to represent custom controls (components) that provide new features or act as composites of existing controls that need to be reused multiple times in an application or across multiple applications.
-Custom keywords save a lot of development time, improving productivity and maintainbility.
+Custom keywords save a lot of development time, improving productivity and maintainability immensely.

 This example defines `form_field`, `address_form`, `label_pair`, and `address` as custom control keywords.